 About Plush Mills

 If you’re interested in the conveniences and amenities offered by a senior living community but don’t want to give up your independence, stop by and learn more about Plush Mills.
 We customize the services that we offer, providing residents with the amenities and support that’s needed, when it’s needed.
 At Plush Mills we offer covered and open parking for those who prefer to drive and transportation services, including car service, for those who don't.
+Similarly, we offer convenient, customizable services - from independent living to personal care - so that residents can get exactly what they need, when they need it.
 To learn more about why our senior living community is “custom designed”, schedule a tour today.